 Automatic cars are always a popular choice on the Motability Scheme.
-They help make driving easier, especially if you have disabilities.
-And they come in all shapes and sizes.
-In this article, motoring expert Richard Aucock reviews six automatic cars available on the Scheme with no Advance Payment.
-There is a range of automatic petrol and electric cars to choose from.
-All are designed to make your drive smoother.
+They help make driving easier, particularly for those with disabilities, and are available in all shapes and sizes.
+Motoring expert Richard Aucock looks at six automatic cars available on the Scheme with no Advance Payment.

 The Motability Scheme price list is updated every three months.
-The next price list will be released on 1 October 2024.
-Remember, prices can go up as well as down
+Prices shown are valid between 1 October 2025 and 31 December 2025.
+Remember, prices can go up as well as down.

-Automatic cars on the Motability Scheme offer excellent value for money as there’s a wide range of options available with no Advance Payment.
-The growing number of electric vehicles (EVs), which are all automatic, is increasing the choice of automatic cars through the Scheme.
-Many automatic cars are also available for less than your weekly allowance.
+Motability Scheme automatic cars really are great value for money.
+The range of automatic cars with no Advance Payment is vast.
+The growth of electric and hybrid cars, all of which are automatic as standard, is increasing the choice of automatic cars on the Scheme.
+Some automatic cars are even available for less than your weekly allowance.

-Right now, there is a shift away from petrol and diesel cars, due to a Government rule called the ZEV Mandate.
-This means that car manufacturers need to sell a minimum proportion of EVs, each year or face fines.
-In 2024, the target for each car brand is 22%.
-The percentage of EVs they have to sell will continue to rise each year until 2035.
+Right now, there is a shift away from petrol and diesel cars, due to something called the ZEV Mandate.
+This means that car manufacturers need to legally sell a minimum proportion of electric cars each year.
+The number of EVs they must sell will continue to rise each year until 2035.

-This means there are lots of changes for car manufacturers and you may see prices for some petrol and diesel cars increase.
-But, a growing range of great-value electric cars for no Advance Payment with the Motability Scheme is helping offset this.
+Because of this, you’ll see that the prices for some petrol and diesel are going up.
+A growing range of great-value electric cars for no Advance Payment with the Motability Scheme is helping offset this.

 Go electric with the Motability Scheme

-With the Scheme, you’ll get more than just a brand-new car.
-You’ll also benefit from the full worry-free lease package, including car insurance, breakdown cover, tyre repair, servicing and maintenance.
+Not only do they get a great-value brand new car, Motability Scheme customers also benefit from the full all-inclusive lease package.
+This includes car insurance, breakdown cover, tyres, servicing and maintenance.
 And for electric car customers, there’s also support for home charging and public charging.

-You can compare vehicles to help you choose the best car for you.
+You can compare vehicles on the Motability website, to help choose the best car for you.
 Of the many automatic cars available on the Motability Scheme for no Advance Payment, here are six of my highlights.

 What sort of car is it?